THINGS TO KNOW

 FOOD AND DRINK

 Our food vendors are part of the ethos and most of them come back every year.
 The fare is nourishing, varied and affordable.
 There are several bars located throughout the festival site serving beer, wine, spirits and non-alcoholic drinks.
-And because sometimes chips are what you need, there are chips.
+If you're looking for something a little extra at mealtime, check out the Banquet Club.

 Tapapakanga Regional Park, Deerys Rd, Orere Point, is 72km south east of Auckland CBD – it takes about an hour, but you may encounter queues at peak times.
 We like it when you share a ride, and there is also a subsidised bus from central Auckland.